 October 13, 2011

-Israeli composer Daniel Barenboim is named as the musical director of Milan Italy’s La Scala Opera House.
+Israeli composer Daniel Barenboim is named the musical director of the renowned La Scala Opera House in Milan, Italy.

-Born in Buenos Aires, Argentina in 1942, Barenboim moves to Israel in 1952 with his family.
-Beginning to study classical music and the art of conducting at the age of 14, he is quickly recognized as a child prodigy by German conductor and composer Wilhelm Furtwangler, an influential figure who played a pivotal role in his early education and career.
-A skilled pianist, Barenboim makes his conducting debut in 1966 in London, which establishes him as a premiere “Maestro,” in demand all over the globe.
+Born in Buenos Aires in 1942, Barenboim moved to Israel in 1952 with his family.
+Beginning to study classical music and the art of conducting at 14, he was quickly recognized as a child prodigy by German conductor and composer Wilhelm Furtwangler, an influential figure who played a pivotal role in his early education and career.
+A skilled pianist, Barenboim made his conducting debut in 1966 in London, which established him as a premiere maestro in demand all over the globe.

-Making his operatic debut in 1973, with a performance of Mozart’s “Don Giovani,” Daniel Barenboim’s prestige as a top tier classical conductor is further reinforced with the broadening of his repertoire, culminating with his appointment as musical director for the Chicago Symphony Orchestra, a position he holds until 2006.
-Turning down a position as music director for the New York Philharmonic in 2009, Daniel Barenboim eventually accepts the position with La Scala in Milan.
+After making his operatic debut in 1973 with a performance of Mozart’s “Don Giovani,” Barenboim’s prestige as a top-tier classical conductor was reinforced with the broadening of his repertoire.
+He was appointed the musical director for the Chicago Symphony Orchestra, a position he held until 2006.
+Barenboim turned down the position of the New York Philharmonic’s music director in 2009 before accepting the La Scala position two years later.